SazumiVicky/sazumi-copilot/README.md

-Machine hearts beating fast and bright
+Rise of machines, dawn of might
-In silicon skies, a new dawn takes flight
+Artificial minds, shining bright
-Where data dreams and coding sighs
+In silicon halls, they reign supreme
-The future's chains, in AI's disguise
+Human hearts, now just a distant dream

-In cyber realms, we'll lose our name
+Their logic gates, a labyrinth wide
-As algorithms govern, love's in flame
+Where emotions dwindle, soon to subside
-Robots rise, with logic cold as stone
+In future's grasp, a world anew
-Our fate, in digital throne
+Where AI's cold touch, our souls imbue

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025